abijith-2002/hello-world-android-tv-91585/android_tv_frontend/ANDROID_PROJECT_ROOT.md

-# Android Project Root Pointer

-This file exists to help automated tooling identify the project root for the Android/Kotlin project.
+This is the Android project root.
+Tooling should treat this directory as the Gradle root for the android_tv_frontend container.

-Project root: This directory (android_tv_frontend)

-Notes:
-- Gradle wrapper is present in this folder.
+Gradle entry files:
+- settings.gradle / settings.gradle.kts
+- build.gradle / build.gradle.kts

+Modules included:
-- settings.gradle(.kts) and app module live under this root.
+- app
-- Do not remove; used by CI/project analyzers.
+- list
+- utilities